insane-adding-machines/unicore-mx-examples/examples/stm32/f4/stm32f469-discovery/README.md

 Examples for the STM32F469-Discovery board
 ------------------------------------------

-This directory contains various examples which use libopencm3 and run on the [ST Micro STM32F469-Discovery][disco] board.
+This directory contains various examples which use unicore-mx and run on the [ST Micro STM32F469-Discovery][disco] board.
 This board has a number of on board peripherals such as a MicroSD card slot, USB OTG connector, MEMS microphones, 800 x 450 touch screen graphics, and four user LEDs.